Altamira Cave in northern Spain has magnificent murals of giant bison on its ceiling.

 Cave painters often used the natural bends and protrusions of cave walls to accentuate the features of their animal figures.
 Life was shorter, and by our often cushy modern standards, tougher, but hey, let's not forget that it was also richly robust.
 There is a great deal of evidence that early humans used drugs.
 Even the black paint (manganese oxide) spit from the mouths of prehistoric cave artists, was an intoxicant causing hallucinations.

-My intuition keeps flashing on thoughts I can't escape.
+Since this is Goddesses, not an archaeology institute, I allow my intuition to flash upon thoughts I can't escape.
 We all know how effectively humans can domesticate a wide variety of animals, as long as we begin the process at an animal's birth.
 Thus I wonder whether humans as far back as 100,000 years ago, had more intimate relationships with now extinct large mammals than we have ever dared imagine?
 Did we domesticate certain of the giant deer, bison, cattle and bears that existed during prehistory before becoming extinct?

-Certainly giant bears, for example, were fearsome creatures when encountered in the wild.
+Certainly giant bears were fearsome creatures when encountered in the wild.
 But could humans have domesticated some of them?

-There was a large Northern European mound that archaeologists assumed was the burial place of king or prince.
-When they carefully excavated the elaborate mound, they found at it's core not a human aristocrat, but a giant prehistoric mother bear.
+I recall seeing a story (I will dig up source soon) that there is a large Northern European mound archaeologists assumed was the burial place of king or prince.
+When they carefully excavated the mound, they found at it's core not a human aristocrat, but a giant prehistoric mother bear.

-Holy Clan of the Cave Bear, what could this mean!
+Holy Clan of the Cave Bear, Batwoman, what could this mean!
 There is no doubting the sacred nature of the burial.
 This creature was special for so many humans to have labored so long to bury her.
 In my mind there is no doubt that this bear was a domesticated partner of the human group that buried her.
 Your mind is already racing to concoct the same story mind did.
-The group adopted the bear in its infancy and raised her, nurtured her, and slept with her.
+Could the group have adopted the bear in its infancy, shared food with her and raised her, nurtured her, and slept with her near?
 Yes, I can see them sleeping cuddled up with her for warmth.

 Why would such measures be adopted?
 Consider that 25,000 years ago Europe was in the midst of the Ice Age, during which the average daily temperature was probably around freezing.
 A bit nippy?
 You bet.
 The bears would have had to be fed of course, but the people of this time had woven nets with which they could have caught an abundant supply of fish.